CNP-CIIMAR/FAALPred/README.md

 # FAALPred: Fatty Acyl-AMP Ligases (FAAL) Prediction Tool

 This document provides a comprehensive, Markdown-friendly explanation and usage guide for the FAALPred code.
-The Supplementary Methodology is structured to clearly outline the main functions and workflow of FAALPred, ensuring ease of understanding.
+The Supplementary Methodology is structured to clearly outline the main functions and workflow of FAALPred.
 The file Supplementary_methodology.dox serves as a detailed reference for users.